L-Dot/Letterboxd-list-scraper/README.md

 ## TO-DO

-* Create a way that user can choose to request only specific data columns and not all.
+* Add option such that only particular pages of very long lists can be scraped (e.g. only the first 10).
 * Add options for output (CSV, json, txt).
 * Add feature that scrapes how many times a movie has been given a specific rating.
+* Add more user-specific features (top 4, diary, watched, etc.)?

 ## Authors

 Arno Lafontaine